Dialectical Behavior Therapy (DBT) for Adults and Teens in Texas and Florida

 For more information, please visit: https://brainspotting.com/

-Services for Therapists and Other Mental Health Providers
+DBT Consultation for Therapists and Other Mental Health Providers

 For those seeking DBT certification, those who are training in DBT, or those looking to increase fidelity to the DBT model at their practice, Courtney Hicks, a DBT-Linehan Board of Certification, Certified Clinician, provides DBT Consultation.